Bare Knuckle Fighting Championship: History

+BKFC Thailand

 On March 6, 2021, before the establishment of BKFC Thailand, BKFC organized BKFC: Bare Knuckle Kingdom in partnership with Full Metal Dojo in Thailand.
 In October 2021, Nick Chapman established Bare Knuckle Fighting Championship Thailand (BKFC Thailand), the first, officially-licensed branch of BKFC in Asia.
 BKFC Thailand held its inaugural event on December 18, 2021, sub-titled "The Game Changer".
+BKFC Thailand also had matches featuring a distinct ruleset called Bare Knuckle Thai Rules were similar to Muay Thai, with the notable exception that competitors fight without gloves.
+Matches consist of five rounds, with each round lasting two minutes.
+The rules permitted the use of kicks, punches, elbows, and knees, but explicitly prohibit trips and sweeps.
+Fighters had to remain active in a clinch, which lasts for three seconds.
+In the event of a draw, a sixth extension round was fought to determine a winner.
+BKFC Thailand held the first special rules Bare Knuckle Thai bout, featuring Muay Thai legends Buakaw Banchamek and Saenchai, at BKFC Thailand 5: Legends of Siam on November 4, 2023.
 However, as of July 2024, BKFC Thailand ceased operations, and is now defunct.

 On February 24, 2022, David Feldman announced on The MMA Hour that TrillerNet had acquired a majority stake of BKFC.
 At BKFC 26, on June 24, 2022, BKFC Lightweight Champion Luis Palomino won the Welterweight Championship to become the first double champion in BKFC history.